noah-nuebling/mac-mouse-fix/Markdown/Templates/en-US/readme_template.md

 ## How you can contribute

-There are several ways to help the project:
+There are several ways to help the project.\
+Check out the [Acknowledgements]({language_root}Acknowledgements.md) for more info on who has already contributed!

 <!--
 - **Spreading the word**